-The entire H-1B visa processing mandates a specific H-1B package.
+The entire H-1B visa process mandates a specific H-1B package.
 Along with all the documentation, the package requires separate checks for the I-129.
-The expected fees include premium processing (if applicable), fraud fee, U.S. employer sponsorship, and public law.
-The checks should be stapled at the bottom right corner of the first page.
+The standard fees include premium processing (if applicable), fraud fee, U.S. employer sponsorship, and public law.
+Staple the checks at the bottom right corner of the first page.
 The USCIS does have a preferred order of documentation.

 Keep in mind that not everyone needs to go through the interview process.
-However, if you are required to have an interview, be sure to complete the DS-160 online nonimmigrant visa application and bring the receipt as well as the confirmation page along with you.
+However, if you are required to have an interview, complete the DS-160 online nonimmigrant visa application and bring the receipt and the confirmation page along with you.

 - Form I-129

 - Payment stubs for at least the last three months

 - H classification supplement to form I-129